17 Key Questions People Ask About Granny Annexes

 No. They are free and you can book one by clicking here.

-We understand that you need someone to talk to face to face in a very relaxed and non-pressured way which is why Diane and myself team up and carry out the consultations ourselves.
+We understand that you need someone to talk to face to face in a very relaxed and non-pressured way which is why Diane, Sean or myself carry out the on site consultations ourselves.

-As a duo we can cover all the aspects of the planning permission process and the construction part (that’s what I’m best at), and Diane can help you with all the questions about the interior design options that we have available.
+We cover all the aspects of the planning permission process and the construction part of things, and we can help you with all the questions about the interior design options that we have available.

 It’s a combination that really is a win / win / win.